-Meanwhile, Democratic Attorney General Josh Stein won a second four-year term after the canvassed totals showed him leading by more than 13,600 votes over Republican Jim O’Neill.
-The margin was outside the threshold for O’Neill to request a recount.
-The Associated Press called the race for Stein late Tuesday after the canvass was complete.
+Meanwhile, Democratic Attorney General Josh Stein declared victory Tuesday for a second four-year term after the canvassed totals showed him leading by 13,650 votes over Republican Jim O’Neill.
+The margin is outside the threshold for O’Neill to request a recount.

-“Protecting all the people of North Carolina — whether from crime, consumer fraud, addiction, pollution or discrimination — has been a privilege,” Stein tweeted earlier Tuesday.
+“Protecting all the people of North Carolina — whether from crime, consumer fraud, addiction, pollution or discrimination — has been a privilege,” Stein tweeted.
 “I am eager to get to work for another term as your attorney general to make North Carolina even safer and stronger.”

 Newby, a Republican first elected to the state’s highest court in 2004, led after election night by more than 3,000 votes.
 His lead dwindled as counties added mail-in ballots received around Election Day and afterwards, as well as provisional ballots determined to be lawful.

 Beasley, an associate justice appointed chief justice by Democratic Gov. Roy Cooper in early 2019, narrowly led over the weekend after boards in most of the counties had completed their canvass of results.

 Newby retook the lead Monday when Washington County amended its totals to remove the results of mail-in ballots counted twice by mistake.
 Robeson County elections also met Monday in part to fix an administrative error when ballots cast at an early-voting site were inadvertently not uploaded on election night.